-The shares of Common Stock being offered for resale pursuant to this prospectus by the Selling Securityholders represent approximately 16.6% of shares outstanding as of February 8, 2023.
-Given the number of shares of Common Stock being registered for potential resale by this prospectus, such sales, or the perception in the market that the Selling Securityholders intend to sell such shares, could increase the volatility of the market price of our Common Stock or result in a significant decline in the public trading price of our Common Stock.
+The shares of Common Stock being offered for resale pursuant to this prospectus by the Selling Securityholders represent approximately 55.88% of shares outstanding as of March 17, 2023.
+Given the substantial number of shares of Common Stock being registered for potential resale by this prospectus, such sales, or the perception in the market that the Selling Securityholders intend to sell such shares, could increase the volatility of the market price of our Common Stock or result in a significant decline in the public trading price of our Common Stock.

 The Selling Securityholders may sell any, all or none of the securities and we do not know when or in what amount the Selling Securityholders may sell their securities hereunder following the effective date of this registration statement.
 The Selling Securityholders may sell the securities described in this prospectus in a number of different ways and at varying prices.
 The Selling Securityholders will pay any underwriting discounts and commissions and expenses incurred by them in disposing of these securities.
+Even though our trading price is significantly below the price of our Common Stock at the time of the closing of the Business Combination, certain of the Selling Securityholders, including the holders of the Private Shares and certain of the former stockholders of Legacy Apexigen, may still have incentive to sell shares of Common Stock because they purchased the shares at prices lower than the current trading price of our Common Stock and may profit substantially even under circumstances in which our public stockholders may experience losses in connection with their investment as described further in the section titled, "Selling Securityholders" appearing elsewhere in this prospectus.
 We provide more information about how the Selling Securityholders may sell their securities in the section titled "Plan of Distribution" appearing elsewhere in this prospectus.

-We will not receive any of the proceeds from such sales, but we will receive the proceeds from the exercise for cash of the Warrants.
-We believe the likelihood that Selling Securityholders will exercise their Warrants, and therefore the amount of cash proceeds we would receive, is dependent upon the trading price of our Common Stock, the last reported sales price for which was \$0.84 per share on March 9, 2023.
-If the trading price of our Common Stock is less than the \$1.40 exercise price per share of the 2023 PIPE Warrants or the \$1.75 exercise price per share of the Placement Agent Warrants, we expect that the applicable Selling Securityholders will not exercise their Warrants.
-We could receive up to an aggregate of approximately \$3.0 million if all of the Warrants are exercised for cash, but we will only receive such proceeds if and when the Selling Securityholders exercise the Warrants.
-There is no guarantee the Warrants will be in the money following the time they become exercisable and prior to their expiration, and as such, the Warrants may expire worthless and we may receive no proceeds from the exercise of Warrants.
-To the extent that any of the Warrants are exercised on a "cashless basis," we will not receive any proceeds upon such exercise.
-We do not expect to rely on the cash exercise of Warrants to fund our operations.
+We will not receive any of the proceeds from such sales, but we will receive the proceeds from the exercise for cash of the warrants.
+We believe the likelihood that warrant holders will exercise their warrants, and therefore the amount of cash proceeds we would receive, is dependent upon the trading price of our Common Stock, the last reported sales price for which was \$0.48 per share on March 30, 2023.
+If the trading price of our Common Stock is less than the \$11.50 exercise price per share of the warrants, we expect that warrant holders will not exercise their warrants.
+We could receive up to an aggregate of approximately \$42.8 million if all of the warrants are exercised for cash, but we will only receive such proceeds if and when the warrant holders exercise the warrants.
+There is no guarantee the warrants will be in the money following the time they become exercisable and prior to their expiration, and as such, the warrants may expire worthless and we may receive no proceeds from the exercise of warrants.
+To the extent that any of the warrants are exercised on a "cashless basis," we will not receive any proceeds upon such exercise.
+We do not expect to rely on the cash exercise of warrants to fund our operations.
 Instead, we intend to rely on our primary sources of cash discussed elsewhere in this prospectus to continue to support our operations.